 4) You will be asked to make yourself confortable in the driving seat and then the examiner will explain how the test will be conducted, and you will be told to drive up to speed limits, and to follow the road straight ahead unless told otherwise.

-5) You will be asked to start the engine and either drive away/ out of the carpark or to carry out a reversing manoeuvre into a parking bay in the test centre carpark.
-If you are asked to perform the reverse bay park manouevre on test it will normally be carried out at the start of the test, but candidates are sometimes asked to perform it at the end of the test
+5) You will be asked to start the engine and either drive away/ out of the carpark or to possibly carry out a reversing manoeuvre into a parking bay in the test centre carpark.
+The bay parking manoeuvre may now also be carried out during the test in a different carpark- E.G at a local supermarket.

 6) You will drive along a test route where your examiner will give you clear instructions such as "Take the next turning on the left please".

 The test route will involve minor roads and more major roads where the speed limit may be up to the national limit of 70mph.
 Dual carriageways may be used where they are available.
 You will NOT be asked to drive on motorways.